marioy47/wordpress-custom-directory/PLUGIN_HELP.md

 - Add items to the directory
 - Create a page for displaying a list of items and the search

-For the following steps, we're going to assume that we are going to create a directory of doctor profiles where we'll have a field for the biography, another field for the phone and a field for the work address.
+For the following steps, we're going to assume that we are going to create a directory of _Doctor Profiles_ where we'll have a field for the `biography`, another field for the `phone` and a field for the `address`.

 ### Install the plugin